 A put option is the right to sell a security at a specific price until a certain date.
 It gives you the option to "put the security down."
-The right to sell the security is a contract.
+The right to sell a security is a contract.
 The securities are usually stocks, but can also be commodities futures or currencies.

 The specific price is called the strike price because you will presumably strike when the stock price falls to that value or lower.
 And, you can only sell it up to an agreed-upon date.
 That's known as the expiration date because that's when your option expires.

-If you sell your stock at the strike price before the expiration date, you are exercising your put option.
-Unless you're in Europe.
-In that case, you can only exercise your put option exactly on the expiration date.
+If you sell your stock at the strike price before the expiration date, you exercise your put option.
+Unless you're in Europe, in that case, you can only exercise your put option exactly on the expiration date.

 When you buy a put option, that guarantees you'll never lose more than the strike price.
 You pay a small fee to the person who is willing to buy your stock.

 The fee covers his risk.
 After all, he realizes you could ask him to buy it on any day during the agreed-upon period.
 He also realizes there's the possibility the stock could be worth far, far less on that day.
 But he thinks it's worth it because he believes the stock price will rise.
 Like an insurance company, he'd rather have the fee you give him in return for the slight chance he'll have to buy the stock.

 Long Put: If you buy a put without owning the stock, that's known as a long put.

 Protected Put: If you buy a put on a stock you already own, that's known as a protected put.
-You can also buy a put for a portfolio of stocks, or for an exchange-traded fund (ETF).
+You can also buy a put for a portfolio of stocks, or an exchange-traded fund (ETF).
 That's known as a protective index put.

 When you sell a put option, you agree to buy a stock at an agreed-upon price.
 It's also known as shorting a put.